rh-ecosystem-edge/kernel-module-management/docs/enhancements/0006-initramfs-oot-modules.md

 - **FR-17:** After a targeted node successfully reboots into the new initramfs that contains the OOT kernel modules, KMM must set a dedicated label on that node so applications that require the OOT driver can be scheduled onto it.
 [User]
 - **FR-18:** Once the generated initramfs is applied, that node stays booted.
 KMM must not reboot it again solely because it remains selected.
 [User]
 - **FR-19:** When the operator changes the node selector on the custom resource, nodes that are newly targeted must receive the generated initramfs (create and KMM reboot as in FR-11).
 [User]
 - **FR-20:** When the operator removes a node from the selector, KMM must not reboot that node.
-The node continues running the generated initramfs until the next reboot (by the operator, an admin, or any other cause).
-KMM must ensure that next reboot uses the original in-tree initramfs.
+The node continues running the generated initramfs.
+KMM does not manage that node anymore, and it is up to the user/admin to revert to the original initramfs.
 [User]
 - **FR-21:** When the operator changes the custom resource spec in a way that requires the initramfs to be updated, every currently targeted node must generate a new initramfs and KMM must reboot that node into it.
 Nodes that are not targeted (including deselected nodes) must not be rebooted for that spec change.
 [User]

 The following flow shows what the operator observes when the selector changes after the generated initramfs is already applied.